jkallhoff/blog/content/post/up-and-running-with-go-on-webfaction.md

 +++

+> **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
+I've archived it here for historic purposes only.
+It was written when the Go source wasn't yet housed at Github and I was still very much learning the language.

 Over the past handful of weeks I've set aside other development research and started pouring over all of the GO documentation I could get my hands on.
 After numerous hello world style applications I've decided today is the day to take Go to the next level: **hosted web applications**!

 <!--more-->